 Any woman who has attended Mount Union is a member of Mount Union Women.
 Associate memberships may be held by the wife of an alumnus and the mother, daughter or sister of an alumnus or alumna.
-Honorary memberships are given to the wife of the president of the University, the wives of all members of Administrative Council, the director of alumni activities and women members of the University's Board of Trustees.
-Honorary memberships may be given to women professors and wives of professors.
+Honorary memberships are given to the wife of the president of the University, the wives of all members of Administrative Council, the Director of Alumni Relations and University Activities and women members of the University's Board of Trustees.
+Honorary memberships may also be given to women professors and wives of professors.

 M Club is an organization of former student-athletes.
-Any student-athlete lettering in a varsity sport (Men's and Women's) at Mount Union is automatically eligible to be a member of M Club upon graduation.
-The M Club serves to raise additional revenue to supplement the annual operations and capital budget of the athletic programs to be more competitive.
-The major activities of the Club include the Athletic Hall of Fame induction ceremony, electronic newsletter four times a year, Membership Gift Drive, the Annual Golf Outing and other fund raising events.
-Members receive a membership card granting free admission to all regular season on-campus athletic events.
+Any student-athlete lettering in a varsity sport (Men's and Women's) at Mount Union is automatically a member of M Club upon graduation.
+The M Club serves to raise additional revenue to supplement the annual operations and capital budget of the athletic programs.
+The major activities of the Club include the Athletic Hall of Fame induction ceremony and other fundraising and social events.

-Academic Calendar
+Graduate Programs Academic Calendar